Man guilty of drugging and sexually assaulting two men in Oxfordshire cottage

 Luiz Inacio Da Silva Neto, 36, drugged his victims with an unknown stupefying drug – possibly GHB or GBL – and then attacked them at a cottage in Middle Barton, Oxfordshire, in November and December last year.

-Oxford Crown Court heard that Da Silva Neto had “opportunistically targeted” his victims, before spiking them and then sexually assaulting them “when they were in no position to consent.”
+Oxford Crown Court heard that Da Silva Neto had “opportunistically targeted” his victims, before drugging them and then sexually assaulting them “when they were in no position to consent”.

 The 36-year-old’s first victim had shots of Jagermeister before he began to feel tired and went to sleep fully clothed before waking up naked.